JhoanVanDam/relative-import-fixer/README.md

 - `checkGitStatusAndExitIfDirty()`: checks git status.
 - `hasAbsoluteTsconfigPaths(tsconfigPath: string)`: validates absolute paths in tsconfig.
 - `verifyTsConfigFile(tsConfigPath: string)`: verifies tsconfig file existence.
+- `isSideEffectImport(importDecl: ImportDeclaration)`: verifies if the import is Side Effect Type ex:(import './index.css').
+- `isPackageJsonDependency(importName: string)`: verifies if the import is from the packageJSON libraries.
+- `isNodeBuiltin(path: string) `: verifies if the import is from the core of Typescript.
 - `fixRelativeImports({ globPattern, tsConfigPath })`: performs the import transformation from relative to absolute.

 ---